Contact Us Today (424) 372-3112

 A Watson murder is charged in a situation where you have a prior DUI conviction and were warned of the safety risks of driving under the influence, and then commit another DUI offense that caused a traffic accident resulting in someone's death.

-It should be noted a DUI murder is not a separate crime, but it describes a situation where a prosecutor can charge you with second-degree murder under Penal Code 187 for committing a fatal DUI.
+It should be noted that a DUI murder is not a separate crime.
+Still, it describes a situation where a prosecutor can charge you with second-degree murder under Penal Code 187 for committing a fatal DUI, carrying significant legal implications.

 California law describes a distinction between murder and manslaughter.
 Murder is a death due to malicious behavior or a reckless disregard for human life.
 Manslaughter is a death from a negligent act with the safety of others.